 2. To improve accountability, set clear expectations

-3. To improve accountability, tell others about it
+3. To improve accountability, tell everyone who is in charge

 If you make Bob accountable for sending the letters on time, make sure you tell everybody in the team.
 Otherwise, when Bob starts to ask people about the letters, people will think “who made Bob the boss?”